AI-14/note-it-down/README.md

 > Note to self: This section is meant to give an overview of how the frontend & backend are structured and how they communicate with each other.
 If refactoring or adding new features alter the architecture, change the pictures too via [draw.io](https://draw.io/) using the file `Architecture.drawio` in `readme-res` folder.

 ## API Documentation <a name="api-documentation"></a>
-View the api endpoints in detail at [Note It Down Api Docs](https://documenter.getpostman.com/view/25138891/2s8Z73xqLn).
+All  the endpoints are listed below.
+However, to view the details of the endpoints, visit [Note It Down Api Docs](https://documenter.getpostman.com/view/25138891/2s8Z73xqLn).

-All endpoints are listed below:

 - <ins>Users</ins>:
   - `api/users/all/` -> GET